thinodium/thinodium/README.md

 * ES6-ready with Promises, no callbacks
 * Allows you to handle connections yourself
 * Add virtual fields to documents
-* Fully pluggable - easy to add support for your NoSQL DB of choice
+* Fully pluggable - easy to add support for your DB of choice
 * Listen to before and after events on internal asynchronous methods
 * Schema validation ([sjv](https://github.com/hiddentao/sjv)).